A Guide To Pest Identification In Phoenix, AZ

 Ants come in a variety of sizes and shapes, and have different behaviors.
 One thing they do have in common is that they regularly invade our homes and businesses.
 Within each ant colony, the members divide into different castes, or groups: males, workers, and queens.
 Workers (sterile females) make up the bulk of the colony, and are wingless.
 They are responsible for gathering food, feeding the larvae, defending the colony, and maintaining the nest.
 These are the ants most often seen walking around our yards and the inside of our homes.
 Queens are fertile females and lay all the colony’s eggs.
 Males only have one job which is to mate with the queen(s).
 Males and queens are the only members of the colony that have wings.

-How to avoid ants: Reduce areas of excess moisture by repairing leaky pipes, clogged gutters, and standing water.
+How to avoid ants: Prevent problems with ants by reducing areas of excess moisture by repairing leaky pipes, clogged gutters, and standing water.
 Ants also love an indoor or outdoor space that provides them with easy access to food.
 Open trash cans, pet food, gardens, dirty dishes, or food left out on counters attract ants.
 Make sure to remove trash from your home daily, and store it in containers with locking lids until trash day.
 Move out and clean behind large appliances to get rid of grease and other debris.
 Stop ants from moving into your home by sealing openings in the foundation and exterior walls, install door sweeps, and place covers over vents, drains, and other openings.

 How to avoid mosquitoes: Remove or store containers that collect water upside down when not in use, such as flower pots, wheelbarrows, buckets, and wading pools.
 It is also a good idea to shake off the water that collects on the tops of trash cans or tarps.
 Gutters and downspouts should be clear of debris to stop them from collecting water.
 Remove resting spots from your yard by keeping the grass cut short and cutting back overgrown shrubs.
 If possible, avoid going outside when mosquitoes are most active, which is at dawn and dusk.
 Keep windows and doors closed as much as possible and repair loose or torn screens to stop mosquitoes from finding their way into your home.